rentes/processcpu2plot/README.md

 ## TODO

 - Treat all process forks separately on the plot with a different color
-- mouse hover a plot line will show the process ID
+- mouse hover a plot line will show the process ID and CPU % on that point
+- expand utility to other metrics: memory, disk I/O, or number of open file descriptors, for example.

 ## Resources